 The Beloved Hotel’s Pools And Beach

 The pools were very nice at the Beloved, if nothing spectacular.
-I like a pool on the warmer side, so I appreciated that all the pools were heated and not too cold.
 The Beloved is made up of several low-rise buildings, and each building has their own pool area which means that even when the resort is full (it was incredibly quiet when we were there, which is what we wanted) there’s still plenty of quiet privacy and space at the pools.
 The main pool by Isla Grill was small by resort standards, but beautiful and had a great swim up bar.

 JB and I love the beach so we spent most full days lounging on daybeds alternating between shade, sun and dips in the ocean.
 We had no trouble securing the large, comfortable daybeds with plenty of shade and sun options, and beachside service was excellent.
 Our waiters were attentive, friendly and very quick to bring any food and drinks we ordered – and we ordered a lot!